-The Divi theme is full of options, you can customize almost anything from your back office.
-Except that the developers forgot (or knowingly omitted) to provide an option for the breadcrumb trail.
+The Divi theme is full of options, you can customise almost everything from your back-office.
+Except that the developers forgot (or consciously omitted) to provide an option for the breadcrumb trail.

-However, it is so useful, whether for the user (who can easily be located in your site) or for indexing robots.
-This is also an asset for improve SEO (natural referencing).
+Yet it is so useful, both for the Internet user (who can easily find his way around your site) and for the indexing robots.
+It is also an asset for improve SEO (natural referencing).

 In this article, you will see how to add a breadcrumb trail for free and above all you will be able to decide where to insert it.

-- What is the use of a breadcrumb trail?
+- What is the purpose of a breadcrumb trail?

 - How to insert it in Divi?